mikebranstein/nativescript-workshop-instructions/src/chapters/chapter8.md

 ![image](images/chapter8/styling-7.PNG)

-Lastly, let's slightly change the hightlighted tile a bit to make it stand apart from the other tiles.
+Lastly, let's slightly change the highlighted tile a bit to make it stand apart from the other tiles.
 Add the following CSS selectors to the `product-page.css` file.

 ```
 .highlight .tile-title {